 Most conversations end without any action plan because one or both parties aren’t receptive or prepared.
 If you have followed the framework so far, getting to a possible solution should be on the horizon.

 The last and most crucial step of having a difficult conversation is to not walking out feeling better emotionally (thought you should!), but with an action plan.The goal of having a difficult conversation is to see some change, be it in behavior, attitude, or strategy.
 Make sure that this agenda and front and center of the discussion.

 A difficult conversation is going to be difficult no matter what, but some preparation and empath can make it a manageable and potentially rewarding experience.
-Think about how the difficult conversation is leading to a positive change in behavior or performance and things will start looking better soon!
+Think about how the difficult conversation is leading to a mental health platform and things will start looking better soon!

 And lastly, when you are dreading a difficult conversation, remind yourself that with a positive outlook and a growth mindset, your difficulty can become an opportunity.